Robo-Chef/Modular-Pi-Server/README.md

 - Firewall (`nftables`) is configured to block unnecessary incoming ports.
 - Containers run in isolated Docker networks.
 - Automated backups for critical configurations are set up.

+## 🌐 Why a LAN-Only Server?

+This project is designed for a **LAN-only home server** setup, a rational choice for several common scenarios:

+-   **ISP & Router Limitations:** Many Internet Service Providers (ISPs) use technologies like Carrier-Grade NAT (CGNAT), which prevent direct inbound connections from the internet to devices on your home network.
+Stock router firmware often has limited capabilities for advanced DNS redirection, NAT loopback, or complex firewall rules.
+-   **Hardware Constraints:** Raspberry Pi devices, especially older models like the Pi 3 B+ with 1GB RAM, have limited resources.
+Running demanding services (e.g., VPN servers, extensive remote access solutions) simultaneously with core functions like Pi-hole and Unbound can lead to performance issues and instability.

+By focusing on a LAN-only approach, this project offers a **reliable, consistent, and lightweight solution** for enhancing your home network's privacy and control, without battling common external access limitations or overstraining the Pi's capabilities.
+Remote access solutions are often more complex and prone to issues in such environments.

+---

+## Next Steps